-- ii) Second set the pressure setpoint for the VTI to 35 mbar by going back to the $\tt Heliox$ tab. - Note that if one changes the temperatures and the pressure at the same time, the pressure will not be taken into account and the Variox temperature will decrease too slowly. - After about 1 hour, the Heliox will reach a temperature around 30 K. As this procedure consumes quite a lot of helium, please try to keep it as short as you can. - At this point, the first condensation can be initiated by simply setting the setpoint of the Variox to 1.4 K and the one of the Heliox to 0.1 K. The Mercury will change the status of the Heliox to REGENERATE.
-In the REGENERATE mode, the Mercury will automatically: - Set the pressure setpoint for the VTI to 7 mbar (corresponding to the parameter OPTIMAL\NV\RG) - Set the setpoint of the sorption pump to 32 K (parameter He\3SORB\REGEN) - Switch off the Variox Heater.
+- i) First set the setpoint for the Heliox and for the Variox temperatures to 10 K. Then click on OK. - One need to put more explicit picture where the 10 K temperature are set - ii) Second set the pressure setpoint for the VTI to 35 mbar by going back to the Heliox tab. - One need to put more explicit picture where the 35 mbar pressure is set - Note that if one changes the temperatures and the pressure at the same time, the pressure will not be taken into account and the Variox temperature will decrease too slowly. - After about 1 hour, the Heliox will reach a temperature around 30 K. As this procedure consumes quite a lot of helium, please try to keep it as short as you can. - At this point, the first condensation can be initiated by simply setting the setpoint of the Variox to 1.4 K and the one of the Heliox to 0.1 K. - The Mercury will change the status of the Heliox to REGENERATE.

+In the REGENERATE mode, the Mercury will automatically:

+- Set the pressure setpoint for the VTI to 7 mbar (corresponding to the parameter OPTIMAL_NV_RG) - Set the setpoint of the sorption pump to 32 K (parameter He_3SORB_REGEN) - Switch off the Variox Heater.